jbroerken/libmrh/doc/source/Enumerations/Enumerations.rst

 Internal enumerations are used by the library itself.
 These enumerations are not meant to be used directly for service development.

-Please note that the event buffer enumerations are not listed here.
-These enumerations mirror the structure of the event buffers and can be found in the event source files.

 Library Enumerations
 --------------------
 .. toctree::